Disconnect to Reconnect

 Check your phone screen time - do it today.
 You might be a little shocked at how long you spend on your phone.
 If you’re reading this, then you're looking at a screen, which we actually spend anywhere between 7-10 hours per day doing.
 Think phones, laptops, televisions… yep, we’re glued to them!
 For those of you listening to this newsletter with the new audio feature, your eyes are thanking you for the rest right now. 😉

 Screen time can be incredibly creative, a way to connect - it allows us to do what we do!
 However, if you too are guilty of having 72 tabs open in your browser or flicking between your phone, laptop and TV then take note; this constant switching between tasks can diminish our attention span and hinder deep focus, causing us to remain in a state of perpetual distraction.
 So, the tech we love for making our jobs easier and more streamlined actually ends up slowing us down and adds to feelings of overwhelm.
+Setting limits on digital connections can help avoid these distractions, foster healthier social relationships, and even improve sleep quality.

 It’s important not to demonize the digital world as a whole, but to become more aware, more mindful, conscious users of technology and utilize it in a way that helps us maintain our health and well-being.